Tanzu Kubernetes Grid supports deploying workload clusters to specific types of GPU-enabled hosts on vSphere 7.0 and later.

 Timeouts: In addition, when an edge workload cluster has its management cluster remote in a main datacenter, you may need to adjust certain timeouts to allow the management cluster enough time to connect with the workload cluster machines.
 To adjust these timeouts, see Extending Timeouts for Edge Clusters to Handle Higher Latency below.

-If your management cluster is remotely managing workload clusters running on edge devices or managing more than 20 workload clusters, you can adjust specific timeouts so the Cluster API does not block or prune machines that may be temporarily offline or taking longer than 12 minutes to communicate with their remote management cluster, particularly if your infrastructure is underprovisioned.
+If your management cluster is remotely managing workload clusters running on edge sites or managing more than 20 workload clusters, you can adjust specific timeouts so the Cluster API does not block or prune machines that may be temporarily offline or taking longer than 12 minutes to communicate with their remote management cluster, particularly if your infrastructure is underprovisioned.

 MHC_FALSE_STATUS_TIMEOUT: Extend the default